cymo93/JourneyBoard/docs/FEATURE_SPECIFICATIONS.md

     -   ✅ Recipients can accept or decline invitations.
     -   ✅ Accepted invitations grant appropriate access to shared trips.
     -   ✅ Real-time updates work for all collaborators.
+    -   ✅ Share button is available on trip cards and trip detail pages.

 ---